 I’m actually scaling back my work from 2023.
 I have some life to live, you know?
 And I’m not 30 anymore (alas).
 So, there’ll be a much greater life balance and perhaps some deep gaps in between my books from now on.
 That both terrifies and thrills me.

-I nevertheless have three books out in 2023 – the first in February – my beloved Dorrie (HarperCollins) on the life of Blinky Bill creator Dorothy Wall in February.
+I nevertheless have three books out in 2023 – the first in February – my beloved Dorrie (HarperCollins) on the life of Blinky Bill creator Dorothy Wall.
 Mid-year will be my Wildlife book with Hardie Grant Explore – which was a huge amount of much work – akin to I Heart the World.
 Really excited about it.
 Then in October, I have the fourth Plume book.
 Can’t tell you what it’s about yet, but it’s going to be soooo cute!

 Q. Aside from your family and the memories they will carry in their hearts, how would you want to be remembered by the world at large?